salvatorecampagna/CarND/term1/project2_traffic_sign_classifier/writeup.md

 ***Include an exploratory visualization of the dataset and identify where the code is in your code file.***

-The Python code for this step is contained in the 5th code cell of the Jupyter notebook.
+In the 4th cell I plot 10 random sample images from the training set.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing the frequency of each traffic sign in the training dataset.

 ![alt text][barchart]

-In the 5th cell I also show a frequency table.
-The frequency table provides frequency data for each traffic signs, ordering them by their frequency.
+In the 5th cell I plot a frequency table and an histogram showing the frequency for each traffic signs in the training set, ordering them by their frequency.
 As we can see there are traffic signs whose frequency is higher, such as 'Speed limit (50km/h)', 'Yield' or 'Keep right' and traffic signs which are less frequent, such as 'Go straight or left', 'Dangerous curve to the left' or 'Speed limit (20km/h)'.

 For this reason particular care is required when evaluating the performance of the classifier since not all classes are equally represented in the training set.